Need Help? Let's Talk

 - Group medical supplies (first aid kit will be available).

-- Above the Himalaya duffel bag. ( If you also need it, please let us know before you book the trip and remind us in our pre-meeting at our office.)
+- Above the Himalayan duffel bag. ( If you also need it, please let us know before you book the trip and remind us in our pre-meeting at our office.)

 - Comprehensive pre-departure information and trip dossiers.